 Candles can be oh-so-romantic and smell good too, but fans of their mood-enhancing and aromatherapeutic properties are often all too oblivious to the dark side of tea lights.
 Every time a tea light is lit, it’s a mini crude oil combustion in the home.

-Paraffin wax—the material that makes up most candles (even the fancy French ones)—is a byproduct of petroleum.
-While the Food and Drug Administration considers paraffin safe for use, its origin isn’t the only freaky thing about mass-produced candles.
+While the Food and Drug Administration considers paraffin wax safe for use, its origin isn’t the only freaky thing about mass-produced candles.
 Sniffing every scented pillar in the store to find the one that will bring on the bliss can quickly turn into a nauseating affair, due to the many artificial fragrances used.
 And 95 percent of these scents are derived from petrochemicals as well, including phthalates and other allergenic, organ- and hormone-disrupting, and even carcinogenic toxins.

 The safer alternative?
 Beeswax candles.
-Beeswax emits negative ions, collecting positively charged dust, dirt, and other pollutants from the air—so lighting beeswax candles can actually help purify the environment within the home.
+Beeswax emits negative ions, collecting positively charged dust, dirt, and other pollutants from the air—so lighting beeswax candles may help purify the environment within the home.

 Getting all fired up on this enlightening info?
 It might be time to go from candle consumer to full-blown candle maker.
 Making your own scented beeswax candles is a DIY anyone could master—and all it takes is a few relatively affordable items.